Christmas Trees and Pesticides

 - Disposing of Your Tree

 Christmas trees are a big business in the United States.
-In 2011, Americans’ purchased over 30 million trees.
-However organic Christmas trees, which follow the same U.S. Department of Agriculture (USDA) organic standards as agricultural crops, make up less than 1% of all Christmas trees farmed.
-Thankfully though, much like other non-edible organic products such as cotton, growing public awareness of the need for a greener tree is on the rise and more organic trees are being produced to meet this demand.
+On average, Americans purchase 25 to 30 million Christmas trees annually, with 2020 showing an almost 30 percent increase in sales.
+However, organic Christmas trees, which follow the same U.S. Department of Agriculture (USDA) organic standards as agricultural crops, make up only 1% of all Christmas tree purchases.
+Fortunately, public awareness regarding the need for more ecologically friendly, organic products is growing, along with the demand for more organic tree production.

-If you’d prefer to go pesticide free this holiday, purchase your organic tree as soon as possible - because of their limited amount they often sell out quickly.
-As of 2008, there are only 63 organic Christmas tree farms in the U.S. but, as organic agriculture has grown over the last five years it is safe to assume that this number may now be greater.
+If you’d prefer to go pesticide-free this holiday, purchase your organic tree as soon as possible - because of their limited amount they often sell out quickly.
+As of 2020, there are only 47 organic Christmas tree farms in the U.S. but, with the growing interest in organic agriculture, it is safe to assume that this number will grow in the future.

 Here are some online resources to help you find some organic trees in your area:

 - Local Harvest.
-Along with Christmas trees, this site can also be used to find farmers' markets, family farms, and other sources of sustainably grown food in your area.
-The Christmas trees can be found under the wreath section.
+Along with Christmas trees, this site can also be used to find farmers’ markets, family farms, and other sources of sustainably grown food in your area.
+The Christmas tree search is pre-selected via the link.

-- Silvertip Tree Farms.
-If you do not live close to any of the many farms on the above websites, other farms such as Silvertip Tree Farms in North Fork California will let you purchase trees on-line and ship them anywhere in the country.
+- If you do not live close to any of the many farms on the above websites, other farms such as Silvertip Tree Farms in North Fork California will let you purchase trees on-line and ship them anywhere in the country.

 - Additional resources below